fredrix96/portfolio_source/content/myunitygame.md

 <br />

-Note that the game is in progress, so this page will be updated continously.
+Note that the game is in progress, so this page will be updated continuously.

 ## About the game
 The game's objective is to keep your character alive, while building your own base and gathering an army to defeat the never ending horde of enemies.